plenigo/plenigo.github.io/pages/custom_integration/app_management.md

 ## Query customer application ids without SDK

-Another possibility to query customer application ids - is a direct call to our REST API:
+Another possibility to query customer application IDs - is a direct call to our REST API:

 * [Get all customer apps](https://api.plenigo.com/#!/app_management/verifyCustomerAppAccess)

 ## Remove an application ID

-As a company, if you would like to remove a customer application id, you can do this with the Application management service.
+As a company, if you would like to remove a customer application ID, you can do this with the application management service.

 ### Java